b20n/b20n.github.io/_posts/2020-07-22-a-brief-history-of-managing-computers-i.md

 ---
 layout: post
-title:  "A Brief History of Managing Computer Systems, Part I"
+title:  "A Brief, Incomplete, Early History of Managing Computer Systems"
 date: 2020-07-22
 ---

-_This is a small piece of a bigger project I'm working on - stay tuned for more..._

 N.B.: what follows is a rational reconstruction; it is not intended to be a comprehensive history by any means.
-There are loads of great books out there on the history of computing and computers; this isn't one of them.
+There are loads of great resources out there on the history of computing and computers; this isn't one of them.

 ### Beginnings: early electromechanical machines
 The earliest days of modern computing are almost unrecognizable - no